-5 New and converted housing units on Previously Developed Land Purpose To show the number of gross new dwellings built upon previously de land (PDL) Definition This indicator should report only those gross completions on PDL as a total of all gross housing completions Target 65% of all new housing development between 2012 - 2017 to be on PDL 55% of all new housing development 2017 onwards to be on PDL If the PDL targets are not being met the Council will review its land release policy in accordance with Policy H1.
-The Council will be in a position to refurther greenfield land release if the PDL targets are not being met, so as encourage brownfield and regeneration development, as part of the overa approach of the Core Strategy.
-Docume Housing Land Availability Site Monitoring Housing Land Monitor Strategic Housing Land Availability Assessment Updates
+5 New New and converted housing units on Previously Developed Land Purpose To show the number of gross new dwellings built upon previously developed land (PDL) Definition This indicator should report only those gross completions on PDL as a total of all gross housing completions Target 65% of all new housing development between 2012 - 2017 to be on PDL 55% of all new housing development 2017 onwards to be on PDL Actions If the PDL targets are not being met the Council will review its land release policy in accordance with Policy H1.
+The Council will be in a position to resist further greenfield land release if the PDL targets are not being met, so as to encourage brownfield and regeneration development, as part of the overall approach of the Core Strategy.
+Documents Housing Land Availability Site Monitoring Housing Land Monitor Strategic Housing Land Availability Assessment Updates

-6 Five year supply of housing sites and the long term housing trajectory Purpose To set out a long term housing trajectory and annually identify the supply of specific deliverable housing sites sufficient to provide for five years worth of housing in accordance with the NPPF The base date of the plan is set at 1st April 2012 and the end date of the plan period is 31st March 2028.
-The Council will set out the net level of additional housing supply deliverable over a fifteen year period i.e. the housing trajectory.
-For the purposes of the long term housing trajectory, the base date of the long term is the current year plus 15 years.
-This will be updated annually.
-Definition Each year the next five year period from 1st April following the current monitoring year will set out the net supply of additional dwellings i.e. the five year supply.
-Specific deliverable sites will be determined by the Site Allocations Plan and sourced from the SHLAA for each rolling five year period including the net supply of self-contained units from student accommodation, older people's housing and bringing empty homes back into use from the base date of the plan.
-The expected number of dwellings likely to be completed in the current year will be identified taking into account net additional dwellings that have already been recorded.
+Purpose To set out a long term housing trajectory and annually identify the supply of specific deliverable housing sites sufficient to provide for five years worth or housing in accordance with the NPPF The base date of the plan is set at 1 st April 2012 and the end date of the plan The base date of the plan is set at 1 st April 2012 and the end date of the plan period is 31 st March 2028. n The Council will set out the net level of additional housing supply deliverable a fifteen year period i.e. the housing trajectory.
+For the purposes of the lon housing trajectory, the base date of the long term is the current year plus 1 years.
+This will be updated annually. g term Each year the next five year period from 1st April following the current mon year will set out the net supply of additional dwellings i.e. the five year supp Specific deliverable sites will be determined by the Site Allocations Plan an sourced from the SHLAA for each rolling five year period including the ne supply of self-contained units from student accommodation, older pe housing and bringing empty homes back into use from the base date plan.
+The expected number of dwellings likely to be completed in the current ly. d ople's of the will be identified taking into account net additional dwellings that have already been recorded.
 The Council will assess a residual housing requirement against plan requirements from the base date of the plan and bring forward sufficient sites to accommodate any under delivery.
 To identify sufficient deliverable sites for housing delivery to meet the requirement of 70,000 units (net) between 2012 and 2028.
 Target To maintain a five year supply and ensure that there is enough land to meet the housing requirements of each five year period of the Plan.
 The type of sites will be in accordance with the strategy.
 Actions In order to positively maintain an annual five year supply of deliverable land the Council will monitor the supply of sites as calculated in the five year supply and long term trajectory and release phases of land as allocations in accordance with Policy H1 and the overall strategy.
 Documents Monitoring of housing land via the Housing Land Availability database SHLAA Updates Annual Housing Land Monitor